Pippadi/combadge/software/test/max98357TCPStream/README.md

 python3 streamSound.py YourSound.raw
 ```

 Audio playback should be fairly smooth.
 If you have noise, it is very likely to be on the power supply line.
+Read
 Probing with an oscilloscope may be useful to diagnose issues.
-As mentioned in [hardware/pcb](/hardware/pcb), ceramic capacitors in addition to large electrolytic ones may help due to their quicker transient response time.
+See [hardware/pcb](/hardware/pcb#power-management) for more insight.

 To make sure it's not your testing scripts that are at fault, use `streamSound.py` in conjunction with [/software/test/inmp441TCPStream/tcpRecorder.py](/software/test/inmp441TCPStream/tcpRecorder.py) to make sure that the sound you put in is the same sound you get out.